Advances in Bladder Cancer Research

 A monoclonal antibody is a type of protein made in the lab that can bind to certain targets in the body, such as those on cancer cells.
-An antibody drug conjugate is a substance made up a monoclonal antibody that is chemically linked to a drug.
+An antibody drug conjugate is a substance made up of a monoclonal antibody that is chemically linked to a drug.
 It has the ability to kill cancer cells without harming other cells.

-The antibody drug conjugate enfortumab vedotin-ejfv (Padcev) has also been approved to treat advanced/metastatic bladder cancer.
+The antibody drug conjugate enfortumab vedotin-ejfv (Padcev) has been approved to treat advanced/metastatic bladder cancer.
 It showed positive results in patients who had previously been treated with chemotherapy and an immune checkpoint inhibitor.
 Researchers continue to study this drug to see whether it can be used to treat bladder cancer earlier in the disease process and to evaluate it in combination with immunotherapy and/or chemotherapy.

 Clinical Trials for Bladder Cancer

 NCI funds and oversees both early- and late-phase clinical trials to develop new treatments and improve patient care.
 Trials are available for bladder cancer treatment.

 Many NCI-funded researchers working at the NIH campus and across the United States and the world are seeking ways to address bladder cancer more effectively.
 Some research is basic, exploring questions as diverse as the biological underpinnings of cancer.
 And some is more clinical, seeking to translate this basic information into improving patient outcomes.

 The Bladder Specialized Program of Research Excellence, or SPORE, is a cornerstone of the NCI’s efforts to promote collaborative, interdisciplinary translational research on bladder cancer.
 It is currently located at Memorial Sloan Kettering Cancer Center.